Geotab/sdk/src/hardware/addon-protocols/can.md

 Note: See [Appendix A](#appendix-a-raw-message-data-example-for-iox-can) for an example of raw message data.

 #### Handshake
 An initial Handshake **is required** in order for the GO device to accept MyGeotab API calls to produce CAN messages from the IOX-CAN.
-If this functionality is not required, the handshake can be skipped.
 Ignition must be on for the handshake process.

 1. After powering up, the GO device will enter an external device detection cycle.
 The GO device will listen for a [Msg Type 0x81](#msg-type-0x81-third-party-device-id) from the external device.
 This message is used to indicate that an external device is present.
   - The external device must send this message once per second.